We focus on ten societal areas.

 On TNO Insights you can read in-depth interviews and articles.
 Get inspired by TNO’s innovations!

+“My ideal TNO person?
+An enthusiastic and critical thinker who understands the impact of our work”.
 Of course, Jane Duinisveld looks at education and experience, but as a Corporate Recruiter at TNO she is mainly looking for enthusiasm, passion and eagerness to learn.

 "I work at TNO for the Defence, Safety & Security unit where we use our knowledge and technology to create innovation for the people who work for our defence and security on a daily basis.
 I'm still fairly new to TNO, but the common thread in my recruitment career is that there has always been a link to technology.